How Tingomo™ got its start (a note from Amanda):

 The name Tingomo reflects the company’s goals, and two countries I loved spending time in, Nepal (where I spent a semester in college) and South Africa (where my husband, John, studied abroad in college, and where we attended the World Cup in 2010).Tin is the Nepali word for three, and -gomo is part of the Zulu word for goal.
 Our company has three goals: promote creativity, share world cultures, and care for people and the planet.

 I hope you love making your own art, going on journeys with us to many countries and cultures, and knowing you are making a difference with your purchase.
 I’m so grateful to our customers and honored you are here, reading this story.

-Left: John Kim (5th from left) and Amanda Reid (6th from left) in Peace Corps with their host family.
+Left: JK (5th from left) and Amanda (6th from left) in Peace Corps with their host family.

-Right: John Reid and Amanda Reid in Nepal, trekking after Amanda's semester abroad.
+Right: John and Amanda in Nepal, trekking after Amanda's semester abroad.